The fact that nearly 80% of all Americans will suffer from some type of back pain in their lifetime becomes crystal clear once you join their ranks.

 One day, you are fine and the next day, you feel a twinge in your lower back.
 You start to wonder if this is something serious or you might think that back pain can’t happen to you- you are too young, active, healthy, whatever.

-As a chiropractor in Anchorage, I see patients with low back pain every day of the year.
+As a chiropractor in Alaska, I see patients with low back pain every day of the year.
 While most of them are easily treated, due to ongoing medical conditions, such as spinal stenosis or disc degeneration, some patients can only be monitored, and their pain controlled.

 For those who suffer with chronic low back pain, I’ve noted that there are 13 definite struggles these patients share.